virajvchavan/stocks/README.md

 Deployed here: https://virajvchavan.github.io/stocks

+(If you are somehow not able to allow loading unsafe scripts from your browser, open this link instead: http://stocksdemo.herokuapp.com)

 What it does: Show real time stock market data in the form of table and graphs

 Subscribes to a Websocket(ws://stocks.mnet.website/) to fetch simulated stock market data.